Pea: Oregon Sugar Pod

 Couldn't load pickup availability

-If you want to start growing Oregon Sugar Pod peas, you’ll find that the plants are incredibly hardy, high-yielding vines.
+Oregon Sugar Pod peas are incredibly hardy, high-yielding vines.
+Originally bred to do well in the cooler Pacific Northwest by Dr. Jim Beggett of Oregon State University.
 The flat pods are about 4 inches (10 cm.) long and have a vibrant shade of green.
-Growing Oregon Sugar Pod peas is more manageable than growing vines since they are bush peas, only 36 to 48 inches (90-120 cm.) tall.
-60 days.
+Growing Oregon Sugar Pod peas is more manageable than growing vines since they are bush peas, only 36 to 48 inches tall.

 Non-GMO